rdemarqui/financial_distress_prediction/README.md

 * lightgbm 3.3.5

 ### About the Data
-Historical data are provided on 250,000 borrowers.
+Historical data of 250,000 borrowers were provided, as described below.

 |Variable Name|Description|Type|
 |---|---|---|